-Key amendments in the bill include the addition of physician assistants and advanced practice nurse prescribers to the definition of healthcare providers under section 251.07, and the clarification of their status as agents of DHS in various legal contexts.
-The title of section 251.07 has been changed to reflect this broader definition, and new definitions for "advanced practice nurse prescriber" and "physician assistant" have been created.
-Additionally, the bill modifies existing statutes to ensure that these healthcare providers are recognized as agents of the department when providing services without compensation, thereby enhancing their ability to contribute to public health efforts.
+Key amendments in the bill include the addition of "physician assistants" and "advanced practice nurse prescribers" to the definition of healthcare providers under section 251.07, replacing the term "physicians."
+Additionally, new definitions for "advanced practice nurse prescriber" and "physician assistant" are created to clarify their roles.
+The bill also modifies existing statutes to ensure that these healthcare providers are recognized as agents of DHS when providing services without compensation, thereby enhancing their legal protections and responsibilities in public health initiatives.

 Text as Enrolled: 165.25(6)(c), 165.25, 251.07(title), 251.07, 252.04(9), 252.04, 895.46(5)(b), 895.46